 3. More possibilities.

 Virtual reality, combined with augmented reality, can help soldiers learn more about vehicle types and environments without any time restrictions.
-They can examine any vessel or weapon in detail without being able to get a physical object.
+They can examine any vessel or weapon in detail in virtual reality without being able to get a physical object.

 They can also train from anywhere because all the information can be downloaded from the cloud service.